ansys/pyacp/doc/source/user_guide/howto/file_management.rst

 Getting output files
 ~~~~~~~~~~~~~~~~~~~~

-To get the ``.acph5`` file, we first need to store it on the server.
+To get the ``.acph5`` file, you first need to store it on the server.
 This is done
 using the :meth:`.save` method of the model:

 .. doctest::